Solanum lycopersicum ‘San Marzano’

 What Size is the San Marzano Tomato for Sale Online?

 Plants ship in a greenhouse-grade grow pot and are actively growing at the time of shipment.
-Each plant is well-rooted and appropriately sized for its container.
+Each plant is well-rooted and established for transplanting into garden beds or larger containers.
 If you have specific sizing questions, please contact us for additional details.

 How Large Does San Marzano Tomato Grow?